 What I've tried to do in section II is to cite as many of the known facts and conclusions that have come to my attention from research in the past on the subject of the impact of diversity on growth and to present best guesses, not yet based on the literature, of what causal links between diversity and instability might be worthy of future examination, in Section III.
-Country studies, pitting Ghana versus Kenya and Nigeria versus Botswana would certainly be indicated.
+Country studies, such as pitting Uganda versus Kenya and Nigeria versus Botswana would certainly be indicated.

 It is suggested that careful attention be given to decentralization which may be stabilizing if it is accompanied by fiscal devolution, but not if the center retains the bulk of resources and is able to favor culturally aligned groups and those already favored by nature at the local level.
 Thus, the best sequence seems to be economic reforms followed by both political and fiscal decentralization.
+Comparative studies of constitutions and the extent of adherence to them are relevant.
 The role of foreign capital, especially foreign aid and NGO flows, possibly, but not necessarily, contributing to instability, needs to be examined.

 The basic normative issue before us is how enhanced and non volatile trust can be generated in the presence of diversity and how the related issue of sustainably encouraging the provision of national public goods can best be tackled.
+This is where economic historians, anthropologists, political scientists and development economists can most usefully apply their combined talents.
 As Jean-Philippe Platteau, aptly put it "how generalized trust... can be established ... is probably one of the most challenging questions confronting development scholars."

-&lt;sup>28 Platteau, Jean-Philippe, 1994.
+&lt;sup>31 Platteau, Jean-Phiilippe, 1994.